 Sgt.
 Gregg Harris – Wheeling Middle School

 Sgt.
 Gregg Harris has been the Prevention Resource Officer for Wheeling Middle School since March of 2017.
+He became the lead PRO for Wheeling PD in 2020.

 Prior to becoming a PRO, Sgt.
 Harris spent 7 years as a detective in the investigations division, and was a Field Training Officer for new hires.